 - Phase One Evaluation: Access to Community-Based Treatment (ACT) Court (Principal Investigator).
 This mixed methods study entails a preliminary evaluation of an innovative drug court targeting individuals with substance dependence at high risk of prison incarceration.

-Matthew Epperson is an Assistant Professor at the University of Chicago’s School of Social Service Administration.
-He teaches courses in direct social work practice, as well as a course that he designed entitled “Criminal Justice / Social Work Interface.”
-Professor Epperson has over 15 years of post-MSW clinical and administrative social work experience in mental health, substance abuse, and criminal justice settings.
+Professor Epperson teaches courses in direct social work practice, as well as a course that he designed entitled “Smart Decarceration: A Grand Challenge for Social Work.”
+He has over 15 years of post-MSW clinical and administrative social work experience in behavioral health and criminal justice settings.